When Do You Commit Suicide? (1932 film)

 When Do You Commit Suicide?
-(Spanish: ¿Cuándo te suicidas?) is a 1932 American comedy film directed by Manuel Romero and starring Fernando Soler, Imperio Argentina and Manuel Russell.
+(Spanish: ¿Cuándo te suicidas?) is a 1932 American pre-Code comedy film directed by Manuel Romero and starring Fernando Soler and Imperio Argentina.
 It was made by Paramount Pictures at its Joinville Studios in Paris.
 It is the Spanish-language version of its 1931 film When Do You Commit Suicide?.
 Paramount was at the time experimenting in the large-scale production of multilingual films at Joinville.